danieldurnea/FBI-tools/Readme.md

+DaProfiler allows you to get emails, social medias, adresses, works and more on your target using web scraping and google dorking techniques, based in France Only.
+The particularity of this program is its ability to find your target's e-mail adresses.: https://github.com/daprofiler/DaProfiler

+So what is this all about?
+Yep, its an OSINT blog and a collection of OSINT resources and tools.: https://github.com/OhShINT/ohshint.gitbook.io

 A repository with information related to differnet resources, tools and techniques related with Cloud OSINT. : https://github.com/7WaySecurity/cloud_osint

 All the tools you need to make your own mind up from the Open Data Sets.: https://github.com/tg12/rapid7_OSINT